ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/mean_of_ratios/methodological_specification.md

 Input records must include the following fields of the correct types:

-* Unique Identifier – Any e.g., Business Reporting Unit
+* Unique Identifier – Any e.g., Business Reporting Unit for a given contributor
 * Period – String in "YYYYMM" format
 * Imputation Class – Any
 * Target Variable – Numeric – Nulls Allowed